shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     pip install ansible --upgrade

-This will install the new Ansible version 2.8.
+This will install the new Ansible version 2.8 or greater and will install Ansible from [https://ansible.com/](https://ansible.com/).

 On the Ansible CentOS 7 server create a login named lnxcfg**.** The lnxcfg login will be used for Ansible Playbook execution which will manipulate, modify, and configure Ansible client servers.
 On the Ansible server you could create a lnxcfg userid like this: